hcorrada/networks-across-scales/jekyll-site/logistics.md

 ##Participation grade

 The [course grading scheme](syllabus.html) includes a class participation grade.
-You can earn full credit for this in three ways: (1) lecture participation, asking questions and answering your peers quesitons, (2) piazza participation, asking and answering questions on piazza, (3) regular attendance to office hours.
+You can earn full credit for this in three ways: (1) lecture participation, asking questions and answering your peers questions, (2) piazza participation, asking and answering questions on piazza, (3) regular attendance to office hours.
 To earn full credit you should aim to ask or answer a question at least once every two weeks on lecture or on piazza; or attend office hours at least once a month (that can include just going to my office hours to chat about computer science, biology, science, etc.)